pangolindex/hedera-contracts/README.md

 This is a new contract specifically for Hedera.
 It creates, mints, and distributes a Hedera native PNG token.
 It mints an initial supply to be later transferred to an airdrop contract.
 The remaining tokens are vested based on a hard-coded schedule.
 The owner first defines recipients and their allocations to receive from the vesting.

-### Out of Scope

-Pangolin periphery contracts and Pangolin library contract are not in scope.
-They have no or minimal change.
-HTS contracts are also not in scope, as they only had changes to some of the function names to prevent collision.

 ## Deployment Flow

 The contracts will be deployed to mainnet in the following order.